-The tedder's serial number can be found on the side of the tedder tongue.
+The tedder's serial number can be found on the inside of the tedder tongue and also on the back frame.
 Please use this number when requesting service, seeking information, or ordering parts.
 For the operator's convenience, space to record the serial number, model number, purchase date, and dealer has been provided inside the front cover of this manual.